CMIP6 Envelope Comparison

 Caveats

-• The analysis compares a single future decade (2040-2049) against a historical baseline; internal decadal variability (e.g., ENSO, PDO phases) may overlay the forced climate signal.
+• The analysis compares a short future period (2040-2049) against a baseline, meaning internal decadal variability (e.g., ENSO phases) may significantly modulate the forced climate change signal.

 Precipitation Change